echobind/paranoid/README.md

 In order to leverage the newly added field, the field must be added to your schema.

-Additionally, you will need to add this line to your schema.
 ```elixir
 field(:deleted_at, :utc_datetime)
 ```